Moose2Model/Moose2Model/README.md

 This is a software exploration tool to support developers during their work.

+# Installation

+See the Wiki of this repository (Go to the tab "Wiki").

 # Documentation

 The documentation is in the Wiki of this repository (Go to the tab "Wiki").